What is GDPR

 Client Personal Data: When signing up and using the Service we may ask you to provide us with certain Personal Data that includes:

-You may decline to share certain Personal Data with us, in which case you will not be able to sign up and use the Service.
+Email address First name and last name Company name Title Phone number IP address Location (country and/or city) You may decline to share certain Personal Data with us, in which case you will not be able to sign up and use the Service.

 Data Controlled by Client: While using the Service, you can collect the following data about your visitors using the Service:

-The Service has no direct relationship with a user’s customers, and each user is solely responsible for notifying his customers about the reason behind the collection of their Personal Data and how this information is processed in or through the Service.
+- Any other fields created using the Service to collect Data subject's information The Service has no direct relationship with a user’s customers, and each user is solely responsible for notifying his customers about the reason behind the collection of their Personal Data and how this information is processed in or through the Service.

 The Processor shall process the below Personal Data under the supervision of the Controller, as specified in article 1 of the Data Processing Agreement: